yannklein/food-delivery-1616/README.md

+# This repository holds the solutions of the Food Delivery challenge

+Each branch represents a snapshot of the codebase during the two-day progression.

+In the current `livecode-day-one` branch, the implemented user actions are:

 - [ ] As an employee, I can log in
 - [X] As a manager, I can add a new meal
 - [X] As a manager, I can list all the meals